A Mega Guide to Belts: 2025 Update

 Ninja Belts;

-"Little Dragon" belts are coloured belts with black stripes down the middle.
+"Little Dragon" belts are coloured belts with stripes down the middle: either white or black.

 Belt Requirements: